ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 ## 1 Before We Start

-**Arm-2D is not a GUI.** To be called GUI, it lacks many critical components, such as the element tree, the message processing, a rich set of controls, the support for interactive input devices, and a good-to-have GUI designer.
+**Arm-2D is not a GUI.** To be called GUI, it lacks many critical components, such as the element tree, the message processing, a rich set of controls, the support for interactive input devices, and a nice-to-have GUI designer.

 If possible, I hope that no one would have to use Arm-2D directly to create GUI applications.
-However, under the pressure of cost, there are always some embedded products developing GUI applications in resource-constrained environments (e.g. 64K Flash, 12K RAM etc.).
-Meanwhile, although some devices have relatively richer resources, the application software is often too big to reserve sufficient memory for a decent GUI stack.
-Supporting GUI application in resource constraint environments is a world "forgotten" by most of the mainstream embedded GUI stacks.
+However, under the cost pressure, some embedded products must develop GUI applications in resource-constrained environments (e.g. 64K Flash, 12K RAM etc.).
+Meanwhile, even some devices have relatively richer resources, the application software is often too big to reserve sufficient memory for using a decent GUI stack.
+Supporting GUI applications in resource constraint environments is a world forgotten by the mainstream embedded GUI stacks.

 If the graphics in your application is simple, i.e. consists of panels (for displaying parameters and user settings), and the human-machine interactions are implemented based on a keyboard (or a touch panel without complex touch gestures), then using Arm-2D APIs directly to design GUI applications might be an option.
 In fact, if you can figure out a way to fulfill the missing parts aforementioned, the GUI application designed with Arm-2D is not only looking good but also has an impressively low memory footprint.

-If you happen to meet the conditions above, **don't panic**, we will try our best to provide you with a simple and efficient user experience. **By focusing on the API usage and following the guidance** introduced in this article, **you can master the Arm-2D application design quickly**.
+If you happen to meet the conditions above, **don't panic**, we will try our best to provide you with a easy-and-efficient development experience. **By focusing on the API usage and following the guidance** introduced in this article, **you can master the Arm-2D application design quickly**.